-015. Natural treatments : hemorrhages
+015. Natural treatments for prevention: hemorrhages

 Health is a fragile balance, and moments when our body loses its integrity—as with bleeding—remind us how vital a swift and correct response is.
 I have gathered here a selection of remedies from 'nature's pharmacy'—plants rich in tannins and vitamin K—that can support the healing process for minor hemorrhages.
 I firmly believe nature provides us with invaluable tools, but wisdom also means knowing when to seek professional medical help.
 This page is your guide to gentle yet effective interventions, straight from the heart of herbal tradition.